 Once a STL file has been generated the file is imported into a slicer program.
 This program takes the STL file and converts it into G-code.
 G-code is a numerical control (NC) programming language.
 It is used in computer-aided manufacturing (CAM) to control automated machine tools (including CNC machines and 3D printers).
 The slicer program also allows the designer to customise the build parameters including support, layer height, and part orientation.

-3D printing machines often comprise of many small and intricate parts so correct maintenance and calibration is critical to produce accurate prints.
-At this stage the print material is also loaded into the printer.
+3D printing machines often comprise of many small and intricate parts so correct maintenance and calibration is critical to producing accurate prints.
+At this stage, the print material is also loaded into the printer.
 The raw materials used in additive manufacturing often have a limited shelf life and require careful handling.
 While some processes offer the ability to recycle excess build material, repeated reuse can result in a reduction in material properties if not replaced regularly.

 Most additive manufacturing machines do not need to be monitored after the print has begun.
 The machine will follow an automated process and issues generally only arise when the machine runs out of material or there is an error in the software.
 A explanation on how each of the different additive manufacturing printers produce parts can be found here.